 - shows a strong, ongoing commitment to their work with young Pacific children and a career in early childhood education

 - would benefit professionally and add value to their ECE centre and Pacific early learners as a result of their learning.

-The scholarship will be offered twice in 2023, once for the beginning of Semester 1 and another for the start Semester 2.
 The scholarship will be awarded on the basis of merit, commitment to Pacific children and families and early childhood education.